Klotz95/NXT-SWIFT/README.md

 <p>The class diagram is structured like this: </p>
 <img src='Diagrams/classDiagram.bmp' />
 <h2>Return Values Of Functions</h2>
 <p>As you can see the funtions "GetOutputState" and "GetInputValues" are returning a dictionary.
 These are optional properties which will be nil if something went wrong during the connection.
-The following table shows the indexes and the related attribute type of these dictionaries. </p>
+The following table shows the indexes and the related attribute types of these dictionaries. </p>
 <h3>Dictionary of GetOutputState</h3>
   <table>
   <tr>